OctopusDeploy/blog/blog/2023-09/branch-deployments-without-automation/index.md

 ### Okay, but what about scripts?

-As with the other posts in this trio, I think scripts count as deployment automation.
+As with the other posts in this series, I think scripts count as deployment automation.
 We'll cover them anyway because there are potential and avoidable risks, even with scripting.

 That's largely because scripts can change depending on a given update and might not behave the same for every target.